tjheeta/vagrant-openstack-plugin/README.md

 ## Networks

-Networking features in the form of `config.vm.network` are not supported with `vagrant-openstack`, currently.
+Networking features in the form of `config.vm.network` are not supported with `vagrant-openstack-plugin`, currently.
 If any of these are specified, Vagrant will emit a warning, but will otherwise boot the OpenStack server.